Recipient of the 2015 and 2016 Governor's Award for Environmental Excellence

-Before going to the registration page, please review all of the registration materials to make sure you have all of the information needed to register online:
+Before going to the registration page, please review all of the 2016 YES Conference Information Materials which include the following:

 A half-day or full-day conference offered to schoools or groups who are interested in leadership development for its youth.
 Activities focus on leadership, team building, communication, critical thinking, problem solving, and goal setting.
 Programs can be tailored to fit your specific needs.

 Taught using the experiential learning model, your students will participate in a minimum of six classes, one hour each, that will help develop leadership, teamwork, communication, critical thinking, problem solving, goal setting and other important life skills.